thays42/poc-shiny-adminstats/README.md

 # Shiny Reporting Page

-A simple R Shiny application that generates random histograms and logs events to a SQLite database.
+A simple R Shiny application that generates random histograms with configurable sample sizes and logs events to a SQLite database.

 ## Features

-- **Random Histogram Generation**: Click the "Generate Histogram" button to create a histogram of 1000 random samples from a normal distribution
+- **Random Histogram Generation**: Click the "Generate Histogram" button to create a histogram of random samples from a normal distribution
+- **Configurable Sample Size**: Use the slider to select sample sizes from 1 to 10,000 (default: 1,000)
+- **Modern UI**: Clean navbar interface with the application title "tool" and main panel
 - **Event Logging**: The application automatically logs events to a SQLite database:
   - Session start (when the app loads)
   - Button press (when the histogram generation button is clicked)
   - Session end (when the user closes the app)
-- **Event Reporting**: Click the "Show Event Report" button to view a modal with statistics about logged events
+- **Event Reporting**: Click "Usage" in the navigation menu to view a modal with statistics about logged events

 ## Prerequisites